OsitaNduka/Group-Work/WasteNotPressRelease.md

 Every year, millions of pounds of perfectly edible food 🍎🥦 are thrown away by supermarkets, grocery stores, and restaurants simply because they are nearing their expiration date ⏳.
 WasteNot aims to change that by allowing stores to give back to their communities ❤️.
 Participating retailers can quickly list perishable items on the WasteNot app, making them available to individuals and charitable organizations who can pick them up for free.

-> “With WasteNot, we’re making it easy for stores to play an active role in reducing food waste while also providing support to those who need it most,” said [Your Name], Founder and CEO of WasteNot.
+> “With WasteNot, we’re making it easy for stores to play an active role in reducing food waste while also providing support to those who need it most,” said WasteNot, Founder and CEO of WasteNot.
 “Our goal is to create a sustainable solution 🌿 that benefits both businesses and the community.
 No food should be wasted when there are people in need.”

 ---